 I think oatmeal raisin cookies are terribly underrated.
-Just like red velvet cookies.
-Whenever you go to parties, the cookie trays are always stocked with oatmeal raisin cookies while the chocolate chip, sugar, and peanut butter are mostly empty.
+Just like carrot spice cake, or snickerdoodles.
+Whenever you go to parties, the cookie trays are always stocked with oatmeal raisin cookies while the chocolate chip, chewy sugar cookies, and peanut butter are mostly empty.

 Except, that means more for me.